wilgaboury/jsignal/readme.md

 ## Motivation

-Even though we live in an era of declarative UI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.), there seems to be a lack of options when it comes to Java, and libraries like Swing, JavaFX and SWT feel quite outdated in comparison.
-Considering that Java is used extensivley in educational settings and for enterprise software development, this project is an attempt to give the language a modern library for developing desktop applications.
+After decades of different approaches to UI design patterns and abstractions, the software landscape seems to have almost definitely settled on declarative/reactive UI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.).
+Although, when it comes to Java there is a clear lack of options, and libraries like Swing, JavaFX and SWT feel quite outdated in comparison to other frameworks.
+Considering that Java is used extensively in educational settings and for enterprise software development, this project is an attempt at creating a modern library for developing desktop applications.

 ## Module Disambiguation